 Your branding — logo, color palette, fonts, etc. — helps you communicate who you are and what you’re about to your target audience.
 If you’re like most companies, you’ve put a lot of time and effort into pulling it all together.
-As one of the leading branding and marketing agencies in Denver, we advise our clients that once you’ve rolled it out, it’s important not to do a brand refresh too often, as you risk confusing your customers and prospects.
+As one of the leading branding and marketing agencies in the Denver-metro area, we advise our clients that once you’ve rolled it out, it’s important not to do a brand refresh too often, as you risk confusing your customers and prospects.

 That said, even the most well-crafted branding eventually starts to show its age.
 Ultimately, you will need to update your brand identity.
 And you’re not alone — even the most iconic brands have evolved over the years.
 But how will you know when it’s time to make a change?